-The pedestrian link south continues in a similar character, becoming more informal closer to the foreshore reserve, with swathes of low and mid height native shrub and low maintenance hybrid grass planting.
-Tree planting is orchard style reflecting heritage use while retaining clear sight-lines from top to bottom.
+The pedestrian link south continues in the same character, becoming more informal closer to the foreshore reserve, with swathes of low and mid height native shrub and low maintenance hybrid grass planting.
+The split level linear path is reinforced with avenue tree planting to frame the space and add interest to the space.